alexleventer/github-issue-due-dates-action/README.md

 # GitHub Issue Due Dates Action

 ## How it works:
-1. Add the following to the top of issues you'd like assign due dates to:
+1. Add the following to the top of issues you'd like to assign due dates to:
 ```
 ---
 due: 2019-09-19
 ---
 ```
-2. Create a .github/workflows/workflow.yml file with the following contents:
+2. Create a `.github/workflows/workflow.yml` file with the following contents:
 ```
 name: Main Workflow
 on: